RiteshY098/AirBnb-swift/README.md

 - `AccommodationType`: Represents different types of accommodations (e.g., apartment, house, villa).
 - `BookingStatus`: Indicates the status of a booking (e.g., pending, confirmed, canceled).

-### 3. API Integration

-- The app uses the Airbnb API to retrieve accommodation data, availability, and reviews.
-- API endpoints include:
-  - `/accommodations`: Fetches a list of available accommodations.
-  - `/booking`: Handles booking requests.
-  - `/reviews`: Retrieves reviews for a specific accommodation.

 ## Installation